 Pop the balloons.
 This is always a fun process!

 I used a sharp knife to pop the balloons.
-The balloon popped right out and the lantern looked awesome!
+The balloon popped right out and the leaf lanterns looked awesome!

 It looked so beautiful when it was lit with the flameless candles!